tum-ens/urbs/doc/dsmdoc.rst

-.. module:: urbs
+module:: urbs

 Demand Side Management Documentation
 **********************

 This documentation explains the Demand Side Management feature of urbs.
-With it, one can model time variant Demand Side Management Up/Downshift from energy exchanges.
+With it, one can model time variant Demand Side Management Up/Downshift in a concrete energy MIMO system, for example, one smart city grid.